+Subd.
+1. Benefits.
+For purposes of this Article, faculty members may waive certain faculty rights, rank and benefits by agreement of the faculty member, the IFO and the President/designee.

 - Subd.
-1. Benefits.
-For purposes of this Article, faculty members may waive certain faculty rights, salary and benefits by agreement of the faculty member, the IFO and the President/designee. - Subd.
 2. Seniority.
 Seniority calculation shall be in accordance with the provisions of Article 29. - Subd.
 3. Tenure.
 The President of the hiring university may grant tenure, upon employment, to a faculty member transferring from a tenured position at a Minnesota State University.
-Before granting tenure pursuant to this subdivision, and in a manner that is consistent with Article 20, the President shall first consult with the affected department and review its recommendation, if any.
+Before granting tenure pursuant to this subdivision, and in a manner that is consistent with Article 20, the President shall first consult with the affected department and review its recommendation, if any. - Subd.
+4. Salary.
+The salary of a faculty member transferring under the auspices of this Article shall be set following the then current salary setting process for new faculty at the hiring university.